gbmhunter/blog/content/pages/electronics/projects/luxcity-uv-tonic-control-system/_index.md

-{{< figure src="/images/electronics-luxcityuvtoniccontrolsystem/grounding-the-green-wire-on-psu.jpg" caption="Grounding the green wire on the PSU to get it to turn on." caption-position="bottom" width="600px" >}}
+{{< figure src="/images/electronics-luxcityuvtoniccontrolsystem/grounding-the-green-wire-on-psu.jpg" caption="Grounding the green wire on the PSU to get it to turn on."  width="600px" >}}